cchadirdjian13/BTM495-Project/README.md

 - **Smart Booking**: A multi-step wizard to pick a specific barber, a desired service, and an available date/time slot.
 Success is capped off with a rewarding, smooth SVG/CSS animated scissor cutting sequence.
 - **Bilingual Interface**: Toggle seamlessly between French and English inside the dashboard.
 - **Manage Appointments**: Keep track of scheduled haircuts, confirm past ones, and securely handle payments.
+- **Tipping at Checkout**: When paying for an appointment, clients can add an optional tip with quick-select presets (15%, 18%, 20%) or enter a custom amount.
+The tip is displayed in the price breakdown and stored alongside the payment record.
+Only numeric input is accepted for custom tips.
 - **Leave Reviews**: Share feedback and provide a 1-to-5 star rating on completed appointments.
 - **Live Notifications**: Get instant in-app alerts and simulated localized SMS/Email notifications securely processed over the backend.